canonical/snapd/docs/rest.md

 #### Output

-A javascript object with the following keys:
+A JSON object with the following keys:
 * username: the username of the created user
 * ssh-keys: a list of strings with the ssh keys that got added
 * ssh-key-count: (deprecated) the number of ssh keys that got added